dmarx/ai-gha/README.md

 - Configuration is centralized in `pyproject.toml`
 - Utilities are designed to be reusable across workflows
 - Git operations are handled through utility functions
+- All features are tested using pytest

 To add new README sections:
 1. Create a new template in `docs/readme/sections/`
 2. Include it in `docs/readme/base.md.j2`
 3. Add any necessary configuration to `pyproject.toml`
+4. Add tests for new functionality
 ## Development Guidelines

 ### Code Organization for LLM Interaction